snkashis/android-docs/src/pages/map-sdk/overview/index.md

 ---
-title: "Map SDK"
+title: "Mapbox Maps SDK for Android"
 description: "The official overview documentation for the Mapbox Maps SDK for Android.
 Learn how to customize your Android app's maps, visualize data, and much more."
 sideNavSections:
   - title: "Overview"
-  - title: "Install the Map SDK"
+  - title: "Install the Maps SDK"
   - title: "Attribution"
   - title: "MapView XML attributes"
 overviewHeaderProps: